U.S. Route 23 in Ohio: History

 US 23 was realigned c.
 1960 to follow Monroe Street northwesterly out of Toledo, joining with the first constructed segment of its current freeway routing in Sylvania.
 The freeway was extended southerly to US 20 (Central Avenue) by 1964.

 By 1969, the entire western freeway bypass of Toledo was complete, carrying the current routings of both US 23 and I-475.
 In addition, US 23 and SR 199 were swapped north of Fostoria in 1969, as US 23 reverted to its pre-1927 routing between Fostoria and Woodville, then running concurrently with US 20 from there to Perrysburg.
 The 1927–1969 routing of US 23 between Fostoria and Perrysburg thus became part of SR 199.

 A plan was proposed by the Ohio Department of Transportation (ODOT) in July 2020 to improve safety along US 23 in Wyandot County by reconfiguring several intersections and closing others to eliminate cross traffic and turns across opposing traffic for the stretch of US 23 between the interchange at SR 231 in Marion County and the interchange at SR 199 south of Upper Sandusky.
 After public comments, the proposal was revised to drop one intersection from the plan over concerns about the impact on emergency services.
 The rest of the plan was rejected by the Wyandot County Commission in May 2021 because of the impacts on the community and the community's preference for an interchange at SR 294.

+Weigh stations were once located on US 23 just north of the split with US 35, but they were decommissioned and later converted into truck parking in 2023.
+Ross County had wanted the space to be utilized into a full interchange with Marietta and Seney Roads as a part of their 2008 Thoroughfare Plan.

 Future

 North of Upper Sandusky in Salem Township, Wyandot County, there have been a number of serious crashes at the intersection with County Road 44 and Township Road 44 from 2016 to 2021.
-To improve its safety, beginning April 11, 2022, ODOT will convert the intersection to a pair of RIROs and close the median crossover.
-Once this conversion is completed, the stretch of US 23 from SR 199 south of Sandusky, through this junction, will be free of cross traffic and turns across opposing traffic.
+To improve its safety, beginning April 11, 2022, ODOT will convert the intersection to a pair of right-in/right-outs and close the median crossover.
+Once this conversion is completed, the stretch of US 23 from SR 199 south of Upper Sandusky, through this junction, will be free of cross traffic and turns across opposing traffic.

+An interchange is planned to be constructed at the intersection with State Route 762 in Pickaway County.